kaito1410/AutoDD_Rev2/README.md

 							Change the file name from table_records.txt to whatever you wish

 Interval (Time interval)

 	1. Choose a time interval in hours to filter the results, default is 24 hours

 	2. The score in the Total column shows the score for each ticker in the last 24 hours

 	3. The score in the Recent column shows the score for each ticker in the last 12 hours

 	4. The score in the Prev column shows the score for each ticker in the last 12-24 hours

 	5. The score in the other subreddit columns shows the score for each ticker in the last 24 hours

 Min (Minimum score)

 	1. Filter out results that have less than the min score in the Title column, default is 10

 Adv (Advanced settings)

 	1. Using this parameter shows advanced ticker information, running advanced mode is slower

 	2. This options shows additional yahoo information on the ticker, such as open price, day low, day high, forward PE, beta, volume, etc.

 Sub (Subreddit)

 	1. Choose a different subreddit to search for tickers in, default is pennystocks

 	2. When a different subreddit is choosen, the total, recent, prev columns contain the score for the choosen subreddit

 	3. Possible choices: pennystocks, RobinHoodPennyStocks, Daytrading, StockMarket, stocks

 Sort

 	1. Sort the results by descending order of score, by default the table shows the highest total score first

 	2.  pass in values 1, 2, 3, or 4

 	3. 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score

 Filename

 	1. choose a different filename, this programs saves the table results to table_records.txt in the same folder as the AutoDD.py program

+## Troubleshoot

+ModuleNotFoundError: No module named 'something'

+	- This means the dependency was not installed correctly, try running:

+		pip install 'something'

+AutoDD.py not found

+	- This means the terminal can't find the python script, either navigate to the AutoDD folder using terminal or

+		python path-to-autodd-folder/AutoDD.py
+		ie. python C:/AutoDD_Folder/AutoDD.py

 ## Scheduler (Tested on Windows)

 1. Create a .bat file and type in: